 To make Refrigerator Pickles (Are Delicious):

-- Slice (to your liking) a little over a pound of really delicious, firm cucumbers, some that are even a little sweet.
+- Slice (to your liking) a little over a pound of really delicious, firm cucumbers, some that are even a little sweet, like Kirbys.
 Place them in a quart jar that has a tight-fitting lid.
 If you only want cucumbers, then slice one large, two medium, or several small cucumbers to equal about 1 1/2 pounds for the jar.
 However, I always add extra stuff, like dill, sliced onions, green onions, radishes, cumin, and hot peppers, so I always need more room (and, thus, an extra jar), and only about a pound of cucumber.
-If you do this, add the extras in between the sliced cucumber for layering and adequate infusion.
+If you do this, add the extras in between the sliced cucumber for layering and adequate infusion (and beauty).
 I never peel cucumbers, and I like sweet onions.
 Be creative.

 - Make a brine of one part water and one part vinegar to make about 2 1/2 cups of liquid, more or less, depending on how much you have in your jar(s).
 (I always need a little more liquid.)
 Start with a vinegar you like, or for starters, one that isn’t too strong.
-I use apple cider vinegar and white vinegar generally, but would like to try rice wine vinegar soon, specifically Mirin, which would probably be amazing.
-Anyway, to the water and vinegar, start with 2 Tablespoons of sugar and 1 Tablespoon of salt.
+I use apple cider vinegar and white vinegar generally, but also use rice wine vinegar, specifically Mirin, which is amazing.
+Anyway, to the water and vinegar, start with 2 Tablespoons of sugar and 2 teaspoons of Kosher salt.
 Bring to the boil and stir.
-Taste and add more sugar if you would like, which I do, because this house prefers slightly sweeter pickles.
-I usually end up with almost 1/3 cup of sugar.
-You may also need more salt, but I usually don’t.
+Taste and add more sugar and salt if you would like, which I do, because this house prefers slightly sweeter pickles.
+I usually end up with almost 1/3 cup of sugar, and I generally don’t use a full tablespoon of salt — and don’t if I am using Mirin, which contain both.
 Also, if you choose an alternate sweetener, such as honey, you will need to adjust for volume as well here.
 So just keep stirring, tasting, and adjusting for your perfect elixir.